Passport to Adventure

 It is up to the Patrol Coordinator to communicate with the Scouts/Parents regarding the details of your Camp Session.

-Campsite assignments will be made at check-in.
-Meal tickets and class location lists will be issued at check-in.
+Campsite assignments, meal tickets and class location lists will be issued at check-in.
 Adventure schedules, patches, and t-shirts will be given out at the Leaders’ meeting.
 This is usually held on the first night of camp.

 RAIN OR SHINE